-New members will have the opportunity for one-on-one orientation with both the Chair and CEO/Management.
-The board also holds an annual orientation meeting following the election fo the new board.
+New members will have the opportunity for one-on-one orientation with both the Chair and CEO/Management within the first 30 days after election.

-The board plans a retreat annual which is used as an opportunity to bring in professional development opportunities determined by the Board.
+The board plans development and training annually by bringing in professional development opportunities.
 It is generally arranged in alignment with an in person board meeting to assist in overall cost.